Q: Are all students and staff be required to wear masks?

 Q: What do class sizes and social distancing look like?

-A: Students are spaced six feet apart in classrooms and class sizes are structured accordingly.
+A: Students are spaced three feet apart in classrooms and class sizes are structured accordingly.
 Physical distancing and the accompanying reduction in students per classroom drove the need for hybrid schedules that blend instructional time on campus and off campus.
 Schools may consider using every available instructional space on campus, which could include an MPR or gym.

 Q: What preventative student hygiene is in place?